Growth Through Adversity

 An experience that once felt like meaningless suffering begins to feel like part of the process that shaped your ability to live out the next chapter.

-But it is a common pattern across a lifetime.
+But it is a common pattern throughout a lifetime.

 The Role of Interpretation